-Rash is listed as the 6th most common ADR associated with the top 200 drugs dispensed by U.S. community pharmacies.9 However, rash is a general term and CIOMS discourages its use as it encompasses virtually all skin eruptions.8 Pruritus or itching may be a symptom of primary skin lesions or less frequently that of a systemic disease.11 However, itching may also be the result of drug-induced histamine release by mast cells unrelated to the immune system or it may reflect a bona fide drug-related allergic reaction.11
+Rash was the 6th most common ADR associated with the top 200 drugs dispensed by U.S. community pharmacies in 2008.9 However, rash is a general term and CIOMS discourages its use as it encompasses virtually all skin eruptions.8 Pruritus or itching was the 10th most frequently cited ADR and may be a symptom of primary skin lesions or less frequently that of a systemic disease.11 However, itching may also be the result of drug-induced histamine release by mast cells unrelated to the immune system or it may reflect a bona fide drug-related allergic reaction.11

-Opioid analgesics have a central pruritic action and also have the ability to induce peripheral histamine release.1 Vancomycin and ciprofloxacin can cause red man syndrome characterized by itching followed by the emergence of a "rash" or hives, i.e., urticaria.1 Other drugs that can cause itching and urticaria include NSAIDs, penicillin, and some antifungal agents.
+Opioid analgesics, especially when used for epidural and intrathecal anesthesia, frequently induce pruritus and also have the ability to induce peripheral histamine release.12 Vancomycin and ciprofloxacin can cause red man syndrome, which is characterized by itching followed by the emergence of a "rash" or hives, i.e., urticaria.1 Other drugs that can cause itching and urticaria include NSAIDs, penicillin, and some antifungal agents.
 These reactions are unrelated to IgE-induced mast cell degranulation and have been called anaphylactoid or pseudoallergic reactions.8

-Urticaria is a well-circumscribed erythematous, pruritic plaque on skin associated with the release of histamine and other vasoactive substances from mast cells and basophils resulting in intradermal edema caused by vasodilation.8,11 As noted, this may be due to direct non-allergenic activation of mast cells by drugs or drug-induced cyclooxygenase inhibition-related mast cell degranulation.
-Chronic urticaria is usually idiopathic or it may be associated with auto-antibodies to IgE receptors causing mast cell degranulation.11
+Urticaria, the 16th most frequently reported ADR reported in 2008, is a well-circumscribed erythematous, pruritic plaque on skin associated with the release of histamine and other vasoactive substances from mast cells and basophils resulting in intradermal edema caused by vasodilation.8,9,12 As noted, this may be due to direct non-allergenic activation of mast cells by drugs or drug-induced cyclooxygenase inhibition-related mast cell degranulation.
+Chronic urticaria (> 6 weeks) is usually idiopathic or it may be associated with auto-antibodies to IgE receptors causing mast cell degranulation.12

-Acute urticaria most often reflects a hypersensitivity or allergic reaction in which allergen-bound IgE initiates mast cell and basophil degranulation (Figures 6 and 7).11 It may be noted in susceptible patients within minutes or hours following exposure usually by contact or inhalation to an allergen such as latex proteins; and it may be precipitated by exposure to many prescription and over-the-counter medications.
-A common feature of pruritus and urticaria is subcutaneous and submucosal angioedema of target tissues.8,11
+Acute urticaria (< 6 weeks) most often reflects a hypersensitivity or allergic reaction in which allergen-bound IgE initiates mast cell and basophil degranulation (Figures 6 and 7).12 It may be noted in susceptible patients within minutes or hours following exposure usually by contact or inhalation to an allergen such as latex proteins; and it may be precipitated by exposure to many prescription and over-the-counter medications.
+A common feature of pruritus and urticaria is subcutaneous and submucosal angioedema of target tissues.8,12